aishasartaj1/Cosmetic-Ingredient-Analyzer/README.md

 ## Deployment

-This application is deployed on Streamlit Cloud and can be accessed at: [Cosmetic Ingredient Analyzer](https://your-app-url-here)
+**Note**: This application uses OpenAI and Vectorize APIs which have usage limits.
+Consider your API usage and costs before deploying publicly.

 To deploy your own instance: